cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 ### Snapshotting a Postgres cluster

 !!!
 Warning
-    The `kubectl cnpg snapshot` command has been deprecated and removed.
+    The `kubectl cnpg snapshot` command has been deprecated.
     Please use the [`backup` command](#requesting-a-new-backup) to request backups using volume snapshots.